LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

 In a region with increasing fire danger, residents lost a critical tool for tracking evacuation orders and safe routes.

-For those seeking any form of police radio access in Los Angeles, options are essentially non-existent:
+For those looking for any form of real-time police radio in Los Angeles, the options are essentially gone:

 LAPD Main Dispatch